 Jesus gives us two examples of what the kingdom of heaven is like in Matthew 13.
-In one He says that it’s like a great treasure which is found by a man, and in the other he says it’s like a man who finds a great treasure.
-In one of these instances there’s a sense that the treasure was found by accident, while in the other it seems that the man had been searching for something he knew existed, but didn’t know exactly what, nor where it was.
+In one He says that it’s like a great treasure which is found by a man who is searching for a great treasure, and in the other he says is like a man who finds a great treasure by happenstance.
 And that’s the way it goes.
 Some people are not looking for Jesus, but they stumble over Him and find great joy.
-Others search for a great thing and they discover Jesus.
+Others search for a great thing and in their search, discover Jesus.
 The result is the same.

 I think Jesus gave us these two examples–and he gave more–to help us, as brothers and sisters in Him, to understand each other better.
 And while I am not without joy in Him, it is the value of the treasure in Him that appeals to me above all.
 I find joy in knowing the truth.

 But the truth can be harsh.
 Reality, in fact, is harsh.
 You are going to die.
 Death will overtake you, and even though that seems like it is a million years away right now, it is much closer than you think.
 This is reality, and all the diversions and fun you can muster up will only succeed in masking it.
 This is depressing for many, and we don’t really like to think about it.
 But I do, because it’s reality, and I want to live in reality.

 When I was about seven I went to the front of the little Baptist Church and said the little prayer with the preacher.
 A little later I got baptised.
 I lived as a Christian for a few years after that, and had great joy.
 But as I got older everything changed; the world around me, my family, and even I changed.
 In time I began to fade away until I knew I was no Christian.
 I believed the lies of this world and I strove to have all this world had to offer.
 But when I got it, it didn’t deliver in happiness; only misery, hurt and pain.